Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bitcoin Cash has an 8MB block size, making it a natural choice for those who felt that a larger block size was necessary for the future of bitcoin.

 The cancelled fork seems to have permanently pushed up the price floor of BCH and led to lasting value, but as the pro-fork users feared, the bitcoin network is struggling with high transaction fees and slow transfers.
 But apparently, this hasn’t really hurt bitcoin’s value.

 There are several bitcoin forks in the works for December 2017 and January 2018.

 Some or all of these forks are probably not worth paying much attention to.
 You’ll have to research them for yourself to decide whether they have a future.

 - Super Bitcoin (SBTC).
 This fork arrived at block height 498888 on December 17.
 It supposedly aims to “make bitcoin great again” by adding Ethereum-style smart contract functions and other features to the bitcoin blockchain.

 - Bitcoin Platinum (BTP).
 This fork is planned to come around block height 497757-498533.
 It’s now widely accepted that BTP was a fake fork and was invented by a South Korean teenager in an attempt to disrupt the market and profit from shorting bitcoin.

 - Bitcoin God (GOD).
-Scheduled for 25 December, the creator of the Bitcoin God fork, Chandler Guo, says he’s creating it in order to airdrop new tokens to all bitcoin holders as a Christmas present.
-He also says it’s not a joke.
+The creator of the Bitcoin God fork, Chandler Guo, said he created this fork it in order to airdrop new tokens to all bitcoin holders on 25 December as a Christmas present.
+He claimed this was not a joke.

 - Bitcoin Uranium (BUM).
-Scheduled for 31 December 2017, BUM is another fork that says it wants to “make bitcoin great again” through decentralisation.
+Scheduled to have dropped on 31 December 2017, BUM is another fork that says it wants to “make bitcoin great again” through decentralisation.
 Its main feature appears to be a general radioactivity theme, such as describing mining reward speed in terms of half-life.

 More guides on Finder